-Val Thorens Resort Information
+Val Thorens Ski Resort Guide

 As the highest ski resort in Europe at 2,300m Val Thorens guarantees some of the best and most consistent snowfall available as well as a positive and friendly resort atmosphere.

-Opening in 1971 with just three draglifts this purpose-built resort has grown steadily into one of Europe’s liveliest ski resorts with accommodation for more than 20,000 guests.
+Opening in 1971 with just three draglifts, this purpose-built resort has grown steadily into one of Europe’s liveliest ski resorts with accommodation for more than 20,000 guests.
 Much like other purpose-built resorts such as Tignes, the original high-rise apartment blocks of Val Thorens were a particularly stark contrast to their surrounding natural environment.
 Modern construction has been more sympathetic though and the use of local wood and stone has gradually returned an air of a traditional French village.

 Val Thorens has long been the go-to resort for budget conscious skiers looking for self-catering bargains.
 More recently though an influx of luxury accommodation and high quality restaurants have seen the clientele diversify and the resort offer more for family groups.